 What is Late Fees under GST?

 Under GST laws, a late fee applies if there’s a delay in filing GST returns.
-This fee is calculated daily based on the number of days past the due date.
-The late fee also applies to nil returns—meaning a late fee must be paid even if there are no sales, purchases, or GST liability in GSTR-3B.
+This fee is charged for each day of delay past the prescribed due date.
+The late fee also applies to nil returns, meaning a late fee must be paid even if there are no sales, purchases, or GST liability in GSTR-3B.

-For example, if you file GSTR-3B on January 23, 2024, three days after the due date of January 20, 2024, the late fee will apply to those three days and must be paid in cash.
+For example, if you file GSTR-3B on January 23, 2024, three days after the due date of January 20, 2024, the late fee will apply to those three days and must be paid in cash, even if there is no sales or purchase data to show in the GSTR.

 Currently, the GST portal applies late fees only to the following returns: